 Besides having a close relative who has already been diagnosed with diabetes, other factors that put you at higher risk include:

-Watch the video below to under your risks even better!
+Watch the video below to understand your risks even better!

 The good news is that weight and physical activity are things you can control.
 To lower your risk for diabetes: